-The Daily Caller News Foundation, a longtime friend of efforts to increase transparency at the Supreme Court, has launched an investigation in pursuit of the justice’s steak rub, after Gorsuch declined to disclose the constituent parts of his secret rub during an oral argument earlier this month.
+The Daily Caller News Foundation, a longtime friend of efforts to increase transparency at the Supreme Court, has launched an investigation in pursuit of the justice’s steak rub recipe, after Gorsuch declined to disclose the constituent parts of his secret concoction during an oral argument earlier this month.

-In the course of this exchange, he revealed he uses turmeric in his rub, but expressly declined to name other ingredients.
+In the course of this exchange, Gorsuch revealed he uses turmeric in his rub, but expressly declined to name other ingredients.

 Turmeric is common to Indian and Middle Eastern dishes like lentils and curries.
 It numbers among the more aromatic spices like cardamom, and is sometimes used as a substitute for saffron.
 Yellow in appearance and pungent in flavor, turmeric derives from India and Vietnam from the root of a leafy plant in the ginger family called the curcuma longa.
 The spice was recently buoyed to popularity in the West, given its wide range of health benefits.

 Clifford Crooks, the culinary director for ESquared Hospitality, told TheDCNF that turmeric is not a natural candidate for a steak rub.
 ESquared Hospitality is the parent company to several well-known steakhouses, including BLT Steak and BLT Prime.
 Crooks was previously executive chef at BLT Steak New York and has appeared as a contestant and judge on several popular cooking programs, including “Top Chef.”

 Crooks believes that the chemical properties of turmeric tenderize beef fairly quickly, stripping a steak of its fatty flavors.